Who We Are

 Biblical counseling is simply the term we use to describe our ministry of using the Word of God to help fellow sinners follow Christ, particularly through difficult life scenarios.
 Or you may simply think of it as intensive discipleship for a relatively brief period of time (usually 6-12 weeks).

 Part of the calling of every Christian is to help other people follow Jesus throughout the normal patterns of life.
-Occasionally in life, however, we can get stuck in a challenging situation that requires more expertise and intentional help than the average church member can provide – this is where biblical counseling comes in.
+Occasionally in life, however, we can get stuck in a challenging situation that requires more.
+This is where biblical counseling comes in.

 If you would like to learn more, or if you would like to sign up for counseling, please complete the brief form below.